Achint08/algo-kit/README.md

 ## Key insights

-1. Pass by reference for Array
+1. Pass by reference for Array.
 2. In // operation used on array length, right always get the major elements.
-3. Use truth table to avoid mistakes
+3. Use truth table to avoid mistakes.

+\*\* Other key insights I have added in the code, wherever required because that was making more sense.
+So not going to update it here.

 ## Suggestions